Breira (Talmudic doctrine): Creating multiple Eruvei Techumin on Shabbat

 Generally, an eruv techumin (proxy dwelling that allows a person to walk farther than 2,000 amot outside his city of residence on Shabbat) must be established prior to twilight on Friday.
 Each person is ordinarily limited to one such eruv.
-However, under the doctrine of Breira, a persone who is unsure of the direction of travel during a coming Shabbat may set up two eruvin in opposite directions.
+However, under the doctrine of Breira, a person who is unsure of the direction of travel during a coming Shabbat may set up two eruvin in opposite directions.
 The next day, when it becomes clear in which direction the individual needs to travel, he may travel in that direction using that eruv, invalidating the other eruv.
 Under the doctrine of Breira, the intent to travel in this direction applies retroactively.

 Talmudic disputes over Breira's validity

-Eruvin 36B
+Eruvin 36b

-From Eruvin 36B-37A, it appears as though the Tanna Rabbi Meir recognizes the existence of Breira as valid, while Rabbi Yosi and Rabbi Shimon do not.
+From Eruvin 36b-37a, it appears as though the Tanna Rabbi Meir recognizes the existence of Breira as valid, while Rabbi Yosi and Rabbi Shimon do not.
 Whether Rabbi Yehuda recognizes Breira is the subject of a Talmudic dispute.